Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-I usually get enough magnesium in my diet but I do find that taking some extra makes me feel more calm and improves my sleep.
+I usually get enough magnesium in my diet but I do find that taking some extra makes me feel calmer and improves my sleep.
 I have in the past had some issues with anxiety and symptoms related to it, and magnesium helped a lot!

-Previously, I had been taking magnesium citrate, but I feel that magnesium glycinate is more tolerable with my stomach at higher doses.
+Previously, I had been taking magnesium citrate, but I feel that magnesium glycinate is more tolerable in my stomach at higher doses.